BlockstreamResearch/bip-frost-dkg/README.md

 *Returns*:

-- `ParticipantState1` - The participant's state after this step.
+- `ParticipantState1` - The participant's session state after this step, to be passed as an argument to `participant_step2`.
+The state is not supposed to be reused (i.e., it should be passed only to one `participant_step2` call).
-- `ParticipantMsg1` - The first message for the coordinator.
+- `ParticipantMsg1` - The first message to be sent to the coordinator.

 *Raises*: